rbnis/sbuscontroller/README.md

 ## Compatibility

+### Only ATmega32U4 based arduinos (like the [arduino micro](https://store.arduino.cc/arduino-micro)) are supported, since they can be recognized as HID.

 This should work on any OS with USB-Support and with any (uninverted) SBUS receiver but this is what it's tested with.

 | Arduino   | Receiver | Operating System |